Site icon Sancerres at Sunset

 SR-71 Blackbird

-As soon as World War II ended, the Cold War began: The United States and the Soviet Union, victorious allies, began competing for primacy in a global struggle pitting Constitutional republicanism against totalitarian communism.
+Almost as soon as World War II ended, the Cold War began: The United States and the Soviet Union, victorious allies, began competing for primacy in a global struggle pitting Constitutional republicanism against totalitarian communism.
 Tensions between the two superpowers heightened with episodes like the building of the Berlin Wall in 1961.

 U.S. superiority in technology like this was important for several reasons: